alexcoder04/friendly/README.md

 // locations
-func GetConfigDirFor(program string) (string, error) { } // creates the directory if it doesn't exist func GetLogDirFor(program string) (string, error) { } // creates the directory if it doesn't exist func GetRuntimeDir() string { } // creates the directory if it doesn't exist
+func GetConfigDirFor(program string) (string, error) { } // creates the directory if it doesn't exist func GetCacheDirFor(program string) (string, error) { } // creates the directory if it doesn't exist func GetLogDirFor(program string) (string, error) { } // creates the directory if it doesn't exist func GetRuntimeDir() string { } // creates the directory if it doesn't exist
 ```